Bsmith1886/Google-Fiber---Google-Business-Int-Case-Study/README.md

 ### Next Steps

-* Investigate the reasons for additional calls for Account Management in all 3 markets
+* Investigate the reasons for additional calls related to Account Management in all three markets.
-* Determine why the number of repeat calls is higher than first contacts in Market 3 for Account Management Issues (this could be a data integrity issue)
+* Determine why the number of repeat calls is higher than first contacts in Market 3 for Account Management issues (this could indicate a data integrity issue).
-* Investigate the reasons for repeat callers for Internet and Wifi in Markets 1 and 3
+* Investigate the reasons for repeat callers for Internet and Wi-Fi issues in Markets 1 and 3.
-* Investigate the reasons for repeat callers for Scheduling in Market 3
+* Investigate the reasons for repeat callers related to Scheduling in Market 3.
-* Review Customer service practices in market 2 and compare them to Markets 1 and 3 to determine why Market 2 has a significantly lower rate in all problem categories
+* Review customer service practices in Market 2 and compare them to Markets 1 and 3 to determine why Market 2 has a significantly lower rate in all problem categories.

 Link to PDF of Executive Summary: